Emergency loans: What they are and how to get one

 Emergency loan cons

-Like any debt, there could also be drawbacks to emergency loans.
-If the interest rates and fees are more than you could manage, that could affect your finances and ultimately your credit.
+If the emergency loan’s interest rates and fees are more than you can manage, that could affect your finances and ultimately your credit.
 Plus, taking on additional debt adds another payment to manage.

 Types of emergency loans